Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Low-intensity exercise

 If you enjoy walking, yoga, or other gentle activities, receiver-in-canal (RIC) and behind-the-ear (BTE) hearing aids are a good fit.
 You can wear either style while performing low-intensity exercise with little chance of your hearing aids coming loose.
-You should have no trouble hearing your yoga instructor or conversation partner while walking.

 High-intensity exercise

-If you prefer high-impact or high-intensity exercise like running or playing team sports, RIC or BTE hearing aids aren’t the best choice.
-They’re more likely to fall out of your ears and are more vulnerable to moisture — like sweat.
+If you prefer high-impact or high-intensity exercise, such as running or playing team sports, RIC or BTE hearing aids are more likely to fall out of your ears and are more vulnerable to moisture, including sweat.
 Instead, consider in-the-canal (ITC), completely-in-canal (CIC), or invisible-in-canal (IIC) hearing aids.
-These smaller styles of hearing aids stay in place better as you run, jump, and make quick movements.
-They’re also more comfortable to wear with a helmet while batting, biking, or horseback riding.

 Exercise Location